replicantzk/monorepo/README.md

 *Own your intelligence.*

 The Replicant Network is a decentralized AI inference network.
 You can download the desktop app to earn credits for serving requests routed to you from our OpenAI-compatible API.
 Credits are used to make requests to the API for inference.

 Join the [Discord](https://discord.gg/yvWPVCS7NH) server and read the [TLDR](https://replicantzk.com/about/tldr) and [quickstart](https://replicantzk.com/docs/quickstart/api) guides on our [site](https://replicantzk.com) to learn more.

 ## Components

-Components marked `(experimental)` are being researched to address issues such as worker spoofing and provide assurances for response integrity.
+Components marked `(experimental)` are being researched to provide neutral economic incentives for coordination, as an alternative to operator enforcement.
+They are not required to operate the network and it is possible that the approaches are not currently viable.

 ```bash
 .